Making your way in the journalism industry can be tricky, and it’s always good to have a helping hand.

 Bookable one on one sessions with leading women for women working in digital journalism.

-Women in Journalism Mentoring Scheme – Closes November 29
+Women in Journalism Mentoring Scheme – Closed November 29

 For women trying to break into journalism.
 12-month scheme.